Investigations into Proof Structures: Relating Formal Human Proofs with ATP Proofs

 Figure~\ref{fig-representations}c presents the proof in Meredith's notation for \CD.
 Each line shows a formula, line~1 the axiom and lines 2--4 derived formulas, with proofs annotated in the last column.
 Proofs are written as terms in Polish notation with the binary function symbol $\f{D}$ for \name{detachment} where the subproofs of the major and minor premise are supplied as first and second argument, respectively.
 Formula~4, for example, is obtained as conclusion of \Det applied to formula~2 as major premise and another formula not made explicit in the presentation as minor premise, namely the conclusion of \Det applied to formula~3 as both, major and minor, premises.
 An asterisk marks the goal theorem.

-Figure~\ref{fig-representations}d is like Figure~\ref{fig-representations}b, but with a different labeling: Node labels now refer to the line in Figure~\ref{fig-representations}c, which corresponds to the subproof rooted at the node.
-The blank node represents the mentioned subproof of the formula that is not made explicit in Figure~\ref{fig-representations}b.
+Figure~\ref{fig-representations}d is like Fig.~\ref{fig-representations}b, but with a different labeling: Node labels now refer to the line in Fig.~\ref{fig-representations}c, which corresponds to the subproof rooted at the node.
+The blank node represents the mentioned subproof of the formula that is not made explicit in Fig.~\ref{fig-representations}b.
 An inner node represents a \CD step applied to the subproof of the major premise (left child) and minor premise (right child).

-Figure~\ref{fig-representations}e shows a DAG representation of~Figure~\ref{fig-representations}d.
+Figure~\ref{fig-representations}e shows a DAG representation of~Fig.~\ref{fig-representations}d.
 It is the unique minimal, or maximally factored, DAG representation of the tree, i.e., it has no multiple occurrences of the same subtree.
-Each of the four proof line labels of Figure~\ref{fig-representations}c appears exactly once in the DAG.
+Each of the four proof line labels of Fig.~\ref{fig-representations}c appears exactly once in the DAG.
 The presentation layout of the DAG reflects a tree compacting procedure, the \name{value-number method}, which computes unique identifiers for all subtrees in a post-order tree traversal \cite{aho:compilers:86,genitrini:2020}.
 A straight edge corresponds to the first visit of the subtree rooted at its endpoint, and a bended edge to a pointer to a previously identified subtree.
-Observe that each of the four proof line labels of Meredith's representation (Figure~\ref{fig-representations}c) appears exactly once in the DAG.
+Observe that each of the four proof line labels of Meredith's representation (Fig.~\ref{fig-representations}c) appears exactly once in the DAG.
 In fact, the structural component of the textual proof representation (that is, if we disregard the displayed formulas) can be considered as a compact notation for such a DAG.